The Babadook (2014, Jennifer Kent) [hr]

 * John Hughes wrote this under a pseudonym.
 He didn’t even use a pseudonym for Baby’s Day Out.

-* Though the title character played by Michael Keaton is rather irritating, this polite comedy is well-served by an enthusiastic cast, highlighted by Winona Ryder, Catherine O’Hara, and Sylvia Sidney.
-Only rings false at the end.
+Though the title character played by Michael Keaton is rather irritating, this warm and imaginative comedy is well-served by an enthusiastic cast, highlighted by Geena Davis, Winona Ryder, Catherine O’Hara and Sylvia Sidney.
+Only rings false when it tries to go for full-on zaniness.

 Before Midnight (2013, Richard Linklater) [r]